maxdug/maxdug.github.io/recipes/meatloaf.md

 ### Makin Gravy
 * Add 3 tablespoons olive oil to large large and set to medium heat
 * Add 1/2 cup of milk (Dairy or alternative at any cream level)
-* Add 1/2 cup of veggie broth
+* Add 1/2 cup of water
+* Add 1 teaspoons vegtable stock base (Better than bullion)
-* Stir in 1 tablespoon of amino acids (or soy sauce)
+* Stir in 2 tablespoons of amino acids (or soy sauce)
 * Add a 1/4 teaspoon of salt
 * Add a 1/4 teaspoon of garlic powder
 * Add a 1/2 teaspoon of onion powder
 * generously pepper
-* Add 1 tsp GravyMaster®
+* Add 2 tsp GravyMaster®
-* Sift in the 1/4 cup flour and cook, stirring frequently, for three minutes to thicken.
+* Sift in the 1/4 cup flour
+* cook, stirring frequently, for three minutes to thicken

 ### Back to Meatloaf
 * Increase the oven temperature to 450º F